-One of the most well-known acne myths out there, many people wrongly assume that if you suffer with acne you’re lazy and simply don’t take care of your skin.
-But this is 100% not the case.
+One of the most well-known acne myths out there, many people wrongly assume that if you suffer from acne you’re lazy and simply don’t take care of your skin.
+But this is 100%, not the case.

 Having acne doesn’t mean your skin is packed with dirt and bacteria.
 In fact, most acne breakouts and pimples are caused by excess natural oils and dead skin cells clogging up pores – both of which are naturally produced by your skin!

 Because of the ‘dirty skin’ myth, most acne sufferers opt for very harsh, abrasive cleansers which can cause even more irritation to the skin.
 This can inadvertently make acne breakouts even worse, meaning a gentle, soap-free cleanser is likely to be much more effective.